Oskar-Idland/FYS-STK4155-Projects/README.md

 #### `Project_3/data`: Data used in the project.
 - `data/original`: Original breast cancer data.
-- `data/working`: Augmented version of original data used to generate more data points.
+- `data/working`: Augmented and original data used to generate more data points.
+This is divided into training, testing and validation data.

 #### `Project_3/figs`: Figures generated from the code.
 Saved as pdf files.